Difference between ETH and ETH2 on Coinbase? 3 Changes – 1 Controversy!

 You also probably want a good second computer that is just for being a validator.

-To learn how to be a validator on Ethereum you can click on this link HERE.
+To learn how to be a validator on Ethereum, you can click on this link HERE.

-Ethereum is a controversial cryptocurrency due to it being Turing complete.
-Turing complete is a program that can run and never stop basically it’s complicated and MORE things can go wrong.
+Ethereum is a controversial cryptocurrency due to its being Turing-complete.
+Turing complete is a program that can run and never stop.

-In this DEFI project, you can earn “really” good money and I would feel guilty if I didn’t share it.
+In this DEFI project, you can earn “really” good money, and I would feel guilty if I didn’t share it.
 You can learn more about this DEFI project by clicking on the link HERE.

 I hope this blog post on is Ethereum and Ethereum 2.0 the same was helpful to you.
 Bye for now.